-REJOICING IN REUNION

-In her book Small Victories, Anne Lamott describes a book she imagines is missing from Scripture titled, "The Book of Welcome."
+REJOICING IN REUNION by Becky Robinson, Prison Ministry Team Volunteer (Land of the Sky UCC) In her book Small Victories, Anne Lamott describes a book she imagines is missing from Scripture titled, "The Book of Welcome."
 The book "states unequivocally that you are wanted, even rejoiced in."
 Recently, women from WCCW and their children were able to experience that kind of welcome.
 The message that they are wanted and rejoiced in resounded through goofy games, intentional conversations, gooey homemade cookies, homemade BBQ and Mac-n-Cheese, swirling paints in shaving cream, and rollicking laughter.

 Volunteers from Land of the Sky UCC and Circle of Mercy came together with staff from WCCW to offer a safe space off-site for a reunion that for some mothers and their children hasn't happened for years.

-Perhaps the most significant moments were the simplest: eating with real forks (women at WCCW only have access to plastic sporks); moms and their kids measuring and mixing ingredients together in a warm, sweet-smelling kitchen; painting fingernails; and cornhole games between friends.
+MisDaughter (Brandy) and Nehemich had great bonding time.
+Being away from the prisch made an exceptional difference.
+Thank you for being a blessing!
+Harkie B (Brand Mem) Ms. Dalton I want to thank you and everyone that gave their time on June 224th.
+It meanst so much to me Perhaps the most significant moments were the simplest: eating with real forks (women at WCCW only have access to plastic sporks); moms and their kids measuring and mixing ingredients together in a warm, sweet-smelling kitchen; painting fingernails; and cornhole games between friends.
 Moms and teenagers sitting on rocking chairs as a cool June breeze blew and voices mingled: the ordinary made all the more beautiful and sacred because of just how rare and extraordinary we all knew it was.
 TIME TO CLEAN OUT YOUR CLOSETS!

 WCCW is needing help collecting gently used clothing and shoes for the residents going on passes and those soon to release.

-All sizes (both men's and women's), particularly tshirts and jeans anything not used will be donated to Mountain Home Thrift Store (which benefits the Children's Home)

-Call Sgt.
-Owens at (828) 259-6000 to arrange drop off - notification required.

-WCCW: 55 Lake Eden Road, Black Mountain, NC 28711
+All sizes (both men's and women's), particularly tshirts and jeans - anything not used will be donated to Mountain Home Thrift Store (which benefits the Children's Home) Call Sqt.
+Owens at (828) 259-6000 to arrange drop off - notification required WCCW: 55 Lake Eden Road, Black Mountain, NC 28711